2002 Ukrainian parliamentary election: Results

 The final election results differed greatly from the final opinion poll.
 The 2002 parliamentary elections were the first that substantially reduced fragmentation of the Verkhovna Rada and laid the groundwork for consolidation of political views in the parliament.

 Yushchenko's Our Ukraine gathered most of its support from western and central regions of Ukraine, including the city of Kyiv.
 The Communist Party received most of its votes from eastern and southern regions, as well as from Crimea.
-For United Ukraine block, which included Victor Yanukovych's Party of Regions, got most of its votes from eastern regions of Ukraine.
+For United Ukraine block, which included Viktor Yanukovych's Party of Regions, got most of its votes from eastern regions of Ukraine.
 Donetsk Oblast was the stronghold of the block, where it received more than twice the number of votes (36.83%) compared to the next highest supporting region: Sumy Oblast with 17.05% of the region's voters.
 Yulia Tymoshenko's block's support came predominantly from western regions, while the Socialists were most supported in the central regions.
 While the Tymoshenko block received more of the national vote compared to the Socialist Party, it did not gain a plurality in any of the regions, while the Socialist Party managed to secure plurality of votes in Poltava Oblast with 22.05%.